08Karthi08/ReceiptStash_HCI584/Dev Guide.md

  **User 3:** User wants to generate an expense report for documentation.
 ## Installation and Deployment
  ***Refer to user guide/README for more details***

-Here are additional considerations for deployment and administration:

-Ensure the correct versions of dependencies are installed by checking the requirements.txt file.

-Set the SECRET_KEY environment variable to ensure session security if deploying the application in a production environment.

-Configure the database connection string in the ReceiptDB class constructor (receipt_db.py) to match the desired deployment environment.

 ## User Interaction and Flow
 The user interaction flow in ReceiptStash involves the following steps: